mcagov/beacons/README.md

 Our approach to testing:

 - **Testing the rendering of React components**.
-We use [React testing library](https://testing-library.com/docs/react-testing-library/intro/) with Jest to ensure the rednered pages are what the user expects to see.
+We use [React testing library](https://testing-library.com/docs/react-testing-library/intro/) with Jest to ensure the rendered pages are what the user expects to see.
 - **Testing logic**.
 We segregate frontend logic from components by defining reusable TypeScript functions in `src/lib/`.
 Unit tests for these functions using Jest are in `test/lib`.
 - **End-to-end testing**.
 We use [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html) to ensure the logic of the frontend matches the requirements.